eleven/ad-builder/README.md

 ## Getting started

+To start, you'll need to install all of the dependencies.
+We're currently using a combination of [Ruby](http://ruby-lang.org) for the back-end and [Node.js](http://nodejs.org) for front-end helpers.
+Please make sure you have those two packages installed first before diving in.

+Once you have both Node and Ruby installed, begin by installing all of dependencies we need to run the server:

+    bundle install

-Make sure you have all dependencies installed by running:
+Afterwards, install all Node dependencies by running:

-    bundle
+    npm install

+Finally, you will need to install `gulp` as a global module so that we can use the `gulp` command:

+    npm install -g gulp

 ### Development

-Development consists of using Sinatra and Sprockets for building files.
-Simply boot up the server by running:
+Development consists of using gulp for file watching and Sinatra and Sprockets for building files.
+Simply boot up the server and local environment by running:

-    ADBUILDER_PROJECT=<project name> rackup
+    gulp watch -p PROJECT_DIR

-The `<project name>` would be the your project directory that you'd like to load into the Ad Builder.
+The `PROJECT_DIR` would be the your project directory that you'd like to load into the Ad Builder.
+A project directory exists in the `src/` folder.
 Since Ad Builder only supports one project at a time, you'll have to reboot your server to switch projects.
+You can stop the server at any time by pressing <kbd>Ctrl</kbd> + <kbd>C</kbd>.

 ## The src folder